Ryan Anstey

-In 2006 Anstey signed a two-year contract with the Toronto Lynx of the USL First Division, he made his debut on Tuesday, July 11 against the Montreal Impact.
+In 2006 Anstey signed a two-year professional contract with the Toronto Lynx of the USL First Division, he made his debut on Tuesday, July 11 against the Montreal Impact.
 He missed most of the season with injuries forcing him only to play 9 games.
 He also helped the Lynx to a team-record undefeated streak at home to 10 games, And reached the final of the Open Canada Cup.

 In 2010 Anstey was a member of the Churchill Arms FC team that captured the Canadian National Challenge Cup at the BMO National Championships hosted in Charlottetown, Prince Edward Island.
-Anstey scored in extra time of the Gold Medal Match, to help Churchill Arms secure the national title.
-Churchill Arms was the first team from Prince Edward Island to win the National Championship.
+Anstey scored in the final round robin game to send the PEI representative to the final (1-0).
+He also scored in extra time of the Gold Medal Match, to help Churchill Arms secure the national title.
+Churchill Arms remains the only team from Prince Edward Island to win a National Championship in soccer.

 Ryan Anstey graduated from UNB Law School in 2011.